What Does a Swim Diaper Do?

 Keep Your Baby Healthy and Happy

 Like our other products, Coterie’s Swimsuit is hypoallergenic, dermatologist-tested, cruelty-free, and made with a plant-based core that won’t swell or sag when wet.
 The adorable, artist-illustrated designs are also printed with skin-safe inks.
-None of our diapers contain any materials from animal sources–all of our products are sustainably sourced and free from more than 200 potentially harmful chemicals.
+None of our diapers contain any materials from animal sources–all of our products are sustainably sourced.

 Once a child is fully potty-trained and you’re confident in their ability to get to the bathroom before an accident happens, you can stop using swim diapers.
 However, if you want some extra piece of mind, swim diapers are available for children up to forty pounds.